wp-plugins/sumome/Readme.txt

 = Or go completely old school =

 If you really want to customize your email popover, you can actually edit the full HTML.
 You can add a different form, select specific pages to not show the popover on, and even add a redirected confirmation URL.
 Customize to your heart's content.

+= Share (optimized social sharing buttons) =

+This app is used by many top 1000 sites.
+Instantly add sharing buttons to your desktop and mobile experience.
+Most people using Share see at least 20% more page views afterwards.
+The buttons auto optimize themselves and you can choose from these different places to share on (Facebook, Twitter, Pinterest, Reddit, ).
+Includes SMS sharing and WhatsApp sharing.

 = Highlighter (Twitter sharing feature) =